US Army Vietnam War Tunic - First Pattern - 1965 -

 easier access to the contents of the pockets.
 A flap was provided.
 It was

-secured shut via the use of two green plastic buttons.
+secured shut via the use of two green plastic buttons which are exposed. this

 This page is a recognition and identification guide for US military uniforms employed.